 Police in a small Louisiana city said they’re trying to curb homelessness and begging, but they’re doing it in an unapologetic way.

-According to a report from an ABC affiliate, they arrested 59-year-old Franklin Jones, who asks for money near an intersection.
+According to a report from ABC, they arrested 59-year-old Franklin Jones, who begs near an intersection.
 They can’t arrest him for begging, but took him in for public intoxication and stealing a shopping cart.

 However, when they searched his pockets, they found $800 in cash–meaning, he’s probably making a decent living via begging.

 “Transients, also known as beggars or homeless, are often a hot topic of debate for Slidell residents.
 There are people who feel these individuals all need to be arrested.
 Some feel they should offer help,” a Facebook post from the Sidell Police Department reads.
 “Literally, every day, someone either calls Slidell Police or sends us a message on Facebook asking us to do something about this problem.”

 Some people, who have offered help, spoke up.